joerick/pyinstrument/README.md

 ### Profile something else?

-I'd love to have more ways to profile using Pyinstrument - e.g. Flask or other web frameworks.
+I'd love to have more ways to profile using Pyinstrument - e.g. other web frameworks.
 PRs are encouraged!

 How is it different to `profile` or `cProfile`?